asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

 **Step 3: Define Messages and Schemas**

-Next up, we have the  `messages` section and this is where things get slightly technical.
+Next up comes the  `messages` section and this is where things get slightly technical.
 In the context of your Slackbot, it actively listens for the "reaction_added" event type which gets triggered each time a user reacts to a message using an emoji.

 Your AsyncAPI document needs to be very clear on the type of event it is expected to receive.
-This is where the `messages` component steps in.
+Here's where the `messages` component steps in.
 Using the `payload` property, you can specify what these events should look like, their structure, and what content they carry.

 ```
 components: